Understanding Drug Tests

 Drug tests or screens can detect specific substances or can be used to identify a broad range of substances, depending on the type of test used.

 These are the drugs that are most commonly tested using what is called a 10-panel drug test.
-There are also other types of drug tests that screen for more substances, such as 14-panel tests, and others that look for smaller groups of drugs but with more concrete results, such as 5-panel tests.
+Other types of drug tests screen for more substances, such as 14-panel tests, and others that look for smaller groups of drugs but with more concrete results, such as 5-panel tests.

 Other names for drug tests